byandell-Tribal/landMaps/README.md

-# landMaps
+# landmapr

 Read land maps as simple features and display in various ways.
-This repo includes an R package `landMaps` that was inspired by the python-based
+This repo includes an R package `landmapr` that was inspired by the python-based
 [Earth Data Analytics](https://github.com/byandell-envsys/EarthDataAnalytics)
 course from